-Aiming to mine the secrets of their success, we quizzed them on exactly how they win journalists over and gain exposure for our clients.
+Aiming to mine the secrets of their success, we quizzed them on exactly how they win journalists over, build links and gain exposure for our clients.

 See what they had to say in this short film or read the transcript below: